What is Cannabis?

 (a) All parts of any plant of the genus Cannabis, whether growing or not;

-(b) The resin extracted from any part of the plant, including concentrated cannabis; and
+(b) The resin extracted from any part of the plant, including concentrated cannabis;

 Cannabis, also known as “Marijuana” does not include: